 - How an illness or injury affects us

-For others it could be purely mental challenges.
-In truth we all have judgements we feel about ourselves.
+For others, it could be purely mental challenges.
+In truth, we all have judgments we feel about ourselves.
 And even the happiest of persons may occasionally feel low self-esteem or even depression.

-So finding ways of boosting self-esteem are crucial!
+So finding ways to boost self-confidence and of boosting self-esteem are crucial!

 Those mental symptoms might include: